 You're beginning to get an idea of whether or not day trading is for you.
 Here are a few tips to consider before starting:

-* Before you begin day trading, it's crucial to have a solid understanding of the stock market and how it works.
+* Before you begin day trading, it's crucial to have a solid understanding of the markets and how they work.

 * You should also familiarize yourself with basic concepts like bid/ask price, order types (limit vs. market orders), and short selling.

-* If you're unsure where to start, we recommend joining our free Traders Group and chat with other users.
+* If you're unsure where to start, we recommend joining our free Traders Group or Social Hour and chat with other traders.